Preferred seats are another airline money grab — real extra legroom seats take planning ahead

 And anyone who tries to work or use a tray table to eat appreciates having a little extra space, especially if the person in front reclines.
 So when airlines charge more for those seats, it does seem worth it.
 However, it isn’t always worth the extra cost for “preferred seats.”

 Legacy carriers want extra money from every seat

 United Airlines just joined American Airlines and Delta Air Lines in this by introducing “Preferred Seats.”
 These seats will be in the rows directly behind “Economy Plus” and while they will have standard legroom, they will incur a surcharge, except for Premier level frequent fliers.
 Some of these seats, normally in the first row of the “preferred” section, do have extra legroom.

-The definition of “Preferred Seat” is flexible
+The definition of “Preferred Seat” is very flexible

 United, along with American and Delta, basically can designate as many rows as they want to be preferred.
 In the past, particularly on popular routes with American and Delta, I’ve booked clients months in advance, only to see most of the plane designated as preferred seats, and thus unavailable without a surcharge.

 In fact, on a Delta flight I booked in October 2018 for August 2019 from Paris to Atlanta, the coach cabin (not Delta Comfort/mid class but the regular coach cabin) goes from row 30 to 57.
 And most seats, including ALL window and aisle seats until row 47, are designated “preferred” with an extra charge.

-Compounding the customer annoyance factor, these increasing “preferred seat surcharges” come at a time when airlines have added “basic economy”, so travelers have already made a choice to pay more for seat assignments when they discover very little is available without a second surcharge.
+Compounding the customer annoyance factor, these increasing “preferred seat surcharges” come at a time when airlines have added “basic economy,” so travelers have already made a choice to pay more for seat assignments when they discover very little is available without a second surcharge.

-And families or friends traveling together increasingly will find they can’t find any two seats together without paying more.
+Families or friends traveling together increasingly will find they can’t find any two seats together without paying more.

-So far, United is starting out smaller.
+So far, United is starting out cheaper.
 And they are only charging about $9 for many “preferred seats.”
 But does anyone want to guess in what direction both the cost and number of chargeable seats will go?

 Now, a side note — to be honest, as a travel agent there’s a potential silver lining in terms of business, as some agents, our company included, have preferred relationships with airlines that can sometimes help avoid seat fees.
 But that’s beside the point.
 Airlines can do whatever they want these days in an unregulated market.